Why is participation in Montserrat required for all first-year students?

 How do I choose my seminar?

-In early June, you will be sent a First-Year Student Guide that will include descriptions of the five clusters and the seminars in each cluster.
+In late May, you will be sent a First-Year Student Guide that will include descriptions of Montserrat clusters and seminars.
 You begin by reviewing these descriptions.
 Identify several seminars that sound the most interesting to you, regardless of your academic or career plans.
-Keep in mind that the clusters and interdisciplinary and attract students with different majors, interests, and goals.
-You will select your seminar preferences online in June and then receive your seminar assignment in early August.
-You will receive one of your preferred seminars, but there is no way of ranking your selections.
+Keep in mind that the clusters are interdisciplinary and attract students with different majors, interests, and goals.
+You will select five seminars that are interesting to you and indicate these preferences online in June.
+See online instructions.
+Keep in mind that you are not ranking these seminars.
+You will be enrolled in one of your preferred seminars in in late July.

 Is a seminar one yearlong course or two separate, one-semester courses?

 Each Montserrat seminar extends over the entire year, but there might be a different emphasis from semester to semester.
 Some seminars are team taught by professors from different disciplines, alternating semesters and providing contrasting perspectives on a topic.
 For example, for a seminar in Global Society on environmental sustainability, the fall semester could be devoted to an exploration into energy conservation by a physics professor, while the spring semester, led by a religious studies professor, could focus on issues of stewardship.
 Many other seminars are taught as a yearlong sequence by a single professor.
 The seminar descriptions available at registration make clear the format and structure of each course.

 Do Montserrat seminars fulfill common area requirements?